-A foundation in mathematical and accounting skills and concepts for the DCP's strong quantitative methods focus is expected and is tested upon students' arrival.
+A foundation in mathematical and accounting skills and concepts for the DCP's strong quantitative methods focus is expected and tested upon students' arrival.
 Additional courses may be required.
 Candidates should also be conversant in the operation of personal computers and familiar with basic software application packages related to word processing, spreadsheets, graphics and Microsoft Excel.
-They should also have a basic understanding of financial accounting principles.
+They should also possess a basic understanding of financial accounting principles.

-To provide a high quality, accelerated program of advanced education and training in resource management for a select group of Defense officers and DoD/DA civilians.
-The goal of the program and its pre-determined operational assignments is to train and develop the most outstanding and productive civilian employees in the Army resource management field, who have demonstrated high potential for advancing to multidisciplinary keystone positions in CP 11.|
+To provide a high quality, accelerated program of advanced education and training in resource management for a select group of Defense military and DoD/DA civilians.
+The goal of the program and its pre-determined operational assignments is to train and develop the most outstanding and productive civilian employees in the Army resource management field, who have demonstrated high potential for advancing to multidisciplinary keystone positions.

 |Army Comptroller Course (ACC)|